In this blog, Stephen Kellett and Mel Simmonds-Buckley describe their 2021 meta-analysis of outcome research into cognitive analytic therapy.

-This was an attempt to review all of the outcome studies completed to date looking at clinical outcomes for CAT.
-In order to do this, we looked at CAT’s effectiveness in routine practice, how it compared to other treatments and therapies, and how acceptable it is to people using it as a therapy.
+This project was an attempt to review all of the outcome studies completed to date looking at clinical outcomes for CAT.
+Some studies were excluded because they were case studies or the authors had not included information we could use.
+In order to complete the project, we looked at CAT’s effectiveness on three outcomes (depression, interpersonal problems and general functioning) looked at how CAT compared to other treatments/therapies, and assessed how acceptable CAT was (i.e.what the dropout rate was).

-- Effective means that clients’ symptoms reduce over treatment time.
+- Effectiveness: that clients’ symptoms reduce over treatment time.

-- Efficacy means that the therapy improves a client’s mental health compared to doing something else, such as another psychological treatment or medication.
+- Efficacy: that the therapy improves a client’s mental health compared to doing something else, such as another psychological treatment or medication.
 These are often the ‘control’ groups in randomised controlled trials.
-Researchers allocate participants either to CAT or another approach, and then see what is most useful.
+Researchers randomly allocate participants either to CAT or another approach, and then see what is most useful.

 What we wanted to achieve with this project was a ‘meta-analysis’ of the CAT research studies that have looked at effectiveness and efficacy.
-This was in order to arrive at some summary statements about CAT and whether it works.
+This was in order to arrive at some summary statements about whether CAT works.

 What we did

-We combine the studies by ‘weighting’ the findings in each of them.
-For example we can have more confidence in the results of larger studies on the impact of CAT.
-Or more precise studies can show where CAT had more influence on the overall treatment effect.
+We combined the studies by ‘weighting’ the findings in each of them.
+For example we can have more confidence in the results of larger studies on the impact of CAT or when more precise studies showed where CAT had more influence on the overall treatment effect.

 - depression (i.e. how down or low in mood people feel)